calvink19/calvink19.github.io/index.md

 # Index
-**Hello, I'm Calvin.** I enjoy gaming and like to tinker with old iOS devices in my spare time.
+**Hello, I'm Calvin.**
+I like to tinker with old iOS devices in my spare time.

 ***